 Free – Access to all features, but limited space on MindMup Cloud, and cannot collaborate.

 Personal Gold at $2.99 per month – Access to all features and Cloud, but cannot private maps.

 Team Plan – variable pricing depending on the number of members.
 Access to all features except SSO login.

-Organizational (domain) Gold at $100 per year – All features and secure login.
+Organizational (domain) Gold at $100 per year – All features with robust cloud security measures and secure login.

 Best Used For

 Individual use.
 MindMup’s Gold features are quite cheap as compared to other tools, however, the UI could definitely use some updates.

 - Venngage – Easy-to-understand concept map maker

 Remember when we said Visme tried their best to bring both Creatly and Canva?
 Venngage does that, but better.
 Rather than providing a singular interface that caters to both rough scribbling and high-level presentations, Venngage separates the two and allows the user to decide what they want.
 You can either work on an infinite canvas, or choose a poster-size.